Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/12/nsubstitute-vs-moq-vs-fakeiteasy-vs-rhino.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - fakeiteasy
+    - FakeItEasy
-    - moq
+    - Moq
-    - nsubstitute
+    - NSubstitute
-    - rhino
+    - Rhino
 ---

 The long and short of this article is that I tried out a whole load of mocking frameworks and decided I liked NSubstitute the best.
 This is currently a reasonably simple decision, because on the whole, Moq, FakeItEasy, Rhino, JustMock and many others besides are all essentially syntactical best friends.